 if you want a golden oldie that's not as silly as the typical karloff/lugosi/price outing try cat people. that movie surprised me and may surprise you too. the remake is rated R but check out the bowie/moroder collaboration theme song.

-the greatest T-rated horror game of all time is fatal frame, which will probably make my favorites list once i have the guts to finish it. now g'wan git! i ardy done tolja once!
+the greatest T-rated horror game i've ever played is fatal frame, which will probably make my favorites list once i have the guts to finish it.

 stay safe out there, have fun, and be sure to check your candy for chick tracts